felldo/JEmoji/README.md

 The translation files for emoji descriptions and keywords are quite large (13 MB), while the main library is optimized for minimal size (~600 KB).
-To address this, a separate module, emoji-language, has been introduced to provide translation files for over 160 languages as an optional dependency.
+To address this, a separate module, `jemoji-language`, has been introduced to provide translation files for over 160 languages as an optional dependency.

 The version is always kept in sync with the main module.